 1 handful Italian parsley

 2 bay leaves

 3-4 large carrots halved

 2-3 large leeks washed very well.
 Use the green parts also.

 1 tsp ground pepper

-6 cloves whole garlic
+2 heads whole garlic

-In a large stockpot combine all the stock ingredients with enough water to cover.
+In a large stockpot combine the roasted ingredients with the remaining ingredients with enough water to cover.
 Bring to a light simmer and let simmer for 4-6 hours replacing water as it cooks off.
 The longer this simmers the more flavor it will have.
 I find homemade stock makes the soup richer in flavor.
 When the stock is done drain it first through a colander into another large stockpot or container.
 Press down on the mixture to force all the liquid out of the vegetables.
 For a clearer stock, pour the stock again through a colander lined with cheesecloth.
 I don’t find this necessary but you are welcome to.
 Refrigerate the stock overnight to solidify the fat on top.
 Scrape the fat off the top and discard.
 Store the stock in mason jars or containers that can be filled and frozen if necessary.
 The stock will have a jelly like consistency.